Sparse Subnetwork Enhancement for Underrepresented Languages in Large Language Models: Introduction

 \section{Introduction}

 Large language models (LLMs) have demonstrated remarkable capabilities across diverse tasks and languages, yet their performance remains unevenly distributed, with substantial gaps between high-resource and low-resource languages \cite{joshi-etal-2020-state, huang2023languagescreatedequalllms}.
-While scaling training data and model parameters has improved multilingual performance, this approach is still often impractical and ineffective for resource-constrained scenarios involving hundreds of languages \cite{robinson2023chatgptmtcompetitivehigh}.
+While scaling training data and model parameters has improved multilingual performance, this approach is often impractical for resource-constrained scenarios involving hundreds of languages \cite{robinson2023chatgptmtcompetitivehigh, lai-etal-2024-llms}.

-Recent advances in mechanistic interpretability have revealed that language models develop specialized internal structures for different languages, with distinct neurons and attention patterns activated for specific linguistic contexts \cite{tang2024language,zhao2024largelanguagemodelshandle, kojima2024multilingual}.
-This observation suggests a promising alternative to full model retraining: \textbf{identifying and selectively enhancing language-specific components} while preserving general-purpose capabilities.
+Recent advances in mechanistic interpretability have revealed that language models develop specialized internal structures for different languages, with distinct neurons and attention patterns activated for specific linguistic contexts \cite{tang2024language,zhao2024largelanguagemodelshandle,liu-etal-2024-unraveling, kojima2024multilingual}.
+This observation suggests a promising alternative to full model retraining: identifying and selectively enhancing language-specific components while preserving general-purpose capabilities.

 Current approaches to multilingual adaptation face a fundamental trade-off between target-language performance and retention of general capabilities.
-Full fine-tuning often leads to catastrophic forgetting \cite{french1999catastrophic}, while parameter-efficient methods like adapters \cite{houlsby2019parameterefficienttransferlearningnlp}, LoRA \cite{hu2021loralowrankadaptationlarge}, and soft prompts \cite{vykopal-etal-2025-soft} may not fully exploit the model's existing multilingual structure.
-Existing neuron-level approaches have shown promise but have primarily focused on task-specific adaptation rather than systematic language enhancement, and they have often fallen short in preserving existing knowledge \cite{zhu2024landermt, xu2024let, mondal-etal-2025-language}.
+Full fine-tuning often leads to catastrophic forgetting \cite{french1999catastrophic, kirkpatrick2017overcoming}, while parameter-efficient methods (PEFT) \cite{houlsby2019parameter, hu2021loralowrankadaptationlarge, vykopal-etal-2025-soft} have emerged as practical alternatives; however, they operate without explicit consideration of how knowledge is organized within the model, which may lead to the indiscriminate modification of parameters encoding different functions.
+Neuron-level approaches have shown promise in this regard but often underperform PEFT methods.
+Moreover, they remain largely unexplored for systematic language enhancement: prior work has focused on task-specific adaptation, such as machine translation \cite{zhu2024landermt, xu2024let}, or employed neuron identification primarily for interpretability rather than targeted fine-tuning \cite{tang2024language, kojima2024multilingual, wang2025sharingmattersanalysingneurons}.
+A key question remains open: \emph{can we inject new language capabilities into LLMs by directly fine-tuning only the sparse subset of neurons that encode language-specific processing?}